acorrigan64/Supervised_Playlister/README.md

 </h3>
 First your playlist will need to be added, this is after all a supervised classifier!

-You will need to create a folder for each playlist in the genre folder in the format: /genres/your_playlist_name You can then add all of your songs to the individual playlist folder in the format: /genres/your_playlist_name/your_song
+You will need to create a folder for each playlist in the genre folder in the format: <i style="color:blue">/genres/your_playlist_name</i>
+You can then add all of your songs to the individual playlist folder in the format: <i style="color:blue">/genres/your_playlist_name/your_song</i>

 Once everything has been added you then need to run the train.py file, this will create four new files!